March 14, 2019 | By: Family to Family Network

 Categories: Family Support, Transition to Adulthood

-I am proud to say that my son just started his third year at his job.
-He works part-time in the kitchen at one of our public-school cafeterias.
-His manager believed in him when she hired him.
-And this was an incredible chance.
+I’m proud to say my son just started his third year at his job.
+He works part-time in the kitchen at a public-school cafeteria.
+His manager believed in him and gave him an incredible chance.

 At 21 years old, he had never worked before.
-Now he has responsibilities just like everyone else.
+Now, he has responsibilities like everyone else.
 He earns the same hourly wage as his co-workers.
-It is a wonderful first job for which I am most grateful.
-It is terrible that only 18% of people with disabilities have jobs.
+Considering only 22.7% of people with disabilities have jobs, my son and I are both extremely grateful.

-My son recently applied for a program at a local university.
-If accepted, he will advance his education and gain additional career-building skills.
-He will have a mentor by his side the entire time.
-He will learn basic office skills, computer skills, and the right communication skills for the workplace.
+My son recently applied for a free program at a local university.
+If accepted, he’ll advance his education and get to explore the campus with a mentor by his side.
+He’ll learn basic office, computer and communication skills for the workplace, and work two different jobs with support.

 Change can be hard for all of us.
 It can be even more difficult for people with disabilities.
-It’s important to encourage them to try new experiences, learn new skills and remind them to believe in themselves so they can do more.
-It will take time to adjust.
-But with the right support and the chance to meet new people, work in a new environment and learn new skills, it can be exciting.
+But it’s important to encourage them to try new experiences and learn new skills.
+It’s important to help them believe they can do more.
+Though it can take some adjustment, the chance to meet new people and gain new skills in a new environment can be exciting.

-We are waiting to hear if he has been accepted into the program.
-If he is, it will be a terrific year of learning on a college campus.
-Possibly discovering new jobs he may want to pursue.
-Hopefully, one day he will find his dream job.
-Until then, we’ll never stop exploring new opportunities.
+We’re waiting to hear if he’s been accepted into the program.
+If he is, it will be a new year of discovery and growth.
+Either way, we’ll never stop exploring.

-Would you like to learn more about employment opportunities for young adults with disabilities?
+For more about employment opportunities for young adults with disabilities, visit the Careers for People with Disabilities webpage.

 Categories: Family Support